Powis Castle: The Clives and Herberts: 1801–1952

 In 1784, Henry Herbert's daughter, Henrietta, married Edward Clive (1754–1839), the eldest son of Clive of India.
 Clive had followed his father to India, and served as Governor of Madras.
 Henrietta's brother died in 1801, whereupon the title lapsed; in 1804, her husband was created first Earl of Powis (of the third creation).
 The Clive fortune paid for long overdue repairs to the castle, which were carried out by Sir Robert Smirke.
 Their son, Edward (1785–1848), inherited his late uncle's Powis estates on his 21st birthday, taking the surname Herbert in compliance with his uncle's will.
 Edward Herbert served in a range of administrations as an Anti-Catholic Tory, his speeches in the House of Commons being "cautious and pertinent, although marred by dull delivery".
 He died in 1848, following a shooting accident at Powis in which he was fatally injured by his second son.
-No further major changes were made to the Powis estate during his time, or in the long tenure of his eldest son Edward (1818–1891), the third earl, although the castle was well maintained.
-In honour of his great-grandfather, the earl was offered the viceroyalty of India by Disraeli but declined, writing "Not worth considering.
+No further major changes were made to the Powis estate during his time, or in the long tenure of his eldest son Edward Herbert, 3rd Earl of Powis (1818–1891), although the castle was well maintained.
+In honour of his great-grandfather, the earl was offered the viceroyalty of India by Benjamin Disraeli but declined, writing "Not worth considering.
 Powis" on the envelope containing the invitation.